-Give Intentionally.
+Give Intentionally sermon notes audio.
+In detail, we scheme for ways to get what we want.
 We are INTENTIONAL consumers.
-We plan how to “intentionally” consume.
-We scheme for ways to get what we want.
+As a matter of fact, we plan how to “intentionally” consume.
 If we want something badly enough we begin thinking and scheming.
 If I cut back on this and this and don’t eat for a month, I can get it.
-But have you ever heard someone say, If I don’t go out to lunch every day and if I don’t buy that LCD HD TV and if I don’t get those new clothes, I will be able to give intentionally?
-How rare would that be?
+But, have you ever heard someone say, If I don’t go out to lunch every day and if I don’t buy that LCD HD TV, and if I don’t get those new clothes, I will be able to give intentionally?
+How rare would this be?

 by Delbert Young